the goal is simple:

 skill-building for a new generation of chocolate makers.

-A map is good, but sometimes a guide helps you navigate a few steps closer.
+A map is good, but sometimes a guide helps you navigate closer to your goal.

 In my other life I was a trip leader + river guide in Grand Canyon National Park.
 And really, rowing a river and crafting chocolate are not all that different.
 Nice weather helps.
 The right tools, for sure.
 A strong back, willing hands, and a nose for adventure do not hurt.
 Winging it is one way, but a friend to point out the tricky parts and maybe those pokey things beside the path? yes please.